Congratulations! As a graduating 3L, you might be wondering what happens next. The information below will get you headed in the right direction.

 Entering classes 2011–Later

 Federal Government's College Cost Reduction and Access Act of 2007The College Cost Reduction and Access Act (CCRAA) of 2007 established, among other things, two new programs that will be of particular interest to graduates going into low-paying and public interest jobs.
 Income Based Repayment (Section 203 of the Act) allows borrowers to pay back their federal loans on the basis of their income at the time of repayment.
 Loan Forgiveness (Section 401 of the Act) will forgive federal Direct loans after 120 payments and 10 years of full-time employment in the public service sector.
 Our CCRAA FAQ provides more details on these programs.

-Federal loan consolidation provides variable rate loan holders an opportunity to lock in the current interest rate on their federal loans.
+Federal Loan ConsolidationFederal loan consolidation provides variable rate loan holders an opportunity to lock in the current interest rate on their federal loans.
 Once federal loans have been consolidated, the rate cannot be adjusted again in the future.
 If it seems that most borrowers' loans are already set at a fixed interest rate, this is because most borrowers have already consolidated, or their loans disbursed after July 1, 2006, which is when the federal loan program changed from offering variable to fixed-rate loans.
-Please visit the Direct Loans website for further information.
+Please visit the Federal Student Aid website for further information.